david880110/Media-Behavior-Trends-Analytics/README.md

 #### Step 6: Data Engineering
 #### Use Python to generate the "% of total" column

-Generate another column named “share” which is the proportion in _**DVD purchaser**_ people who also choose given category **(e.g. share = 26/31 = 0.8387)**, and there are 83.5% people from the sample group who also choose social media, who are male at age 18-24 from east central region .
-So, there are absolutely some people who will choose more than one category.
+Generate another column named “share” which is the proportion in **DVD purchaser** people who also choose given the category **(e.g., share = 26/31 = 0.8387)**, and there are 83.5% people from the sample group who also choose social media, who are male at age 18-24 from the east-central region.
+So, there are entirely some people who will choose more than one category.

 ![graph3](images/graph3.png)

 ---

 #### Step 7: Data Engineering
-#### Use Excel pivot table for data transformation
+#### Use the Excel pivot table for data transformation

-Generate a share table with average share of each category between two genders each division and year.
+Generate a shared table with an average share of each category between two genders each division and year.
-(using Pivot Table in Excel)

 ![graph4](images/graph4.png)